Alex Rider (TV series): Filming

 The first season was produced over six months, beginning in March 2019.
 Filming locations included London and, for the French Alps scenes, around Sinaia in Prahova County, Romania.
+Osterley Park, in Osterley, London doubled as the estate.
+Other locations in London include, South Bank, Bermondsey, The Shard, Crouch End, Millennium Mills and in the home county of Berkshire: Greenham Common.

 As it was meant to be renewed earlier, principal photography for the second season was initially set to take place in late 2020 before being pushed to 2021 due to the COVID-19 pandemic.
 The series began production in February 2021 in Bristol, England, at the old buildings near Cumberland Basin, The Watershed & Queen Square (with Canary Wharf graphically imposed behind).
 In February the crew were spotted filming scenes at Goldney Hall.
 Filming moved to Cornwall in March 2021 and at Widemouth Bay where Otto Farrant was spotted on set.
-Production also took place in Cardiff in March where the city was reportedly doubling for London in some shots.
+Production also took place in Cardiff in March where the city was reportedly doubling for London in some shots, and at Grittleton House, which doubles as Cray's residence.
 In April 2021, it was reported that Alex Rider was filming at Cotswold Airport during the night.
 Filming was done mostly on an ex British Airways Boeing 747-400 aircraft, the aircraft in question was G-CIVB and was used to shoot the final 2 episodes.
 In June 2021, author Anthony Horowitz tweeted that filming for Season 2 had concluded.

 Filming of the third season began in Bristol during October 2022, with production expected to take place over six months in the United Kingdom and Croatia.
 In November 2022, production reportedly took place at Cardiff Bay Barrage.
 Filming was also conducted in Gloucester in December 2022, with production reportedly due to finish in March 2023.
 Location filming also took place in Malta.

 Release

 Marketing

 While promoting the series, lead star Otto Farrant praised the show for addressing societal shifts which allowed men to talk about their feelings, sensitivities, and vulnerabilities.
 He also stated that the series would appeal to a new teenage audience that was discovering the Alex Rider novel series for the first time by avoiding darker themes.

-In early December 2021, Alex Rider creator and executive producer Anthony Horowitz confirmed that the second season would explore the protagonist's struggle with post traumatic stress disorder following the events of the first season and that the second season would adapt the events of the fourth novel Eagle Strike.
-Toby Stephens, who played the antagonistic Damian Cray, described his character as less flamboyant than the book version and drew inspiration from "Big Tech" entrepreneurs Jeff Bezos and Elon Musk for his character.
+In early December 2021, Alex Rider creator and executive producer Anthony Horowitz confirmed that the second season would explore the protagonist's struggle with post traumatic stress disorder following the events of the first season, and that the second season would adapt the events of the fourth novel Eagle Strike.
+Toby Stephens, who played the antagonistic Damian Cray, described his character as less flamboyant than the book version, and drew inspiration from "Big Tech" entrepreneurs Jeff Bezos and Elon Musk for his character.
 Returning cast member Ronke Adékoluęjo confirmed that the second season would explore her continuing her role as Alex's guardian while pursuing her dream of becoming a lawyer.